openstack/kuryr-kubernetes/doc/source/installation/ports-pool.rst

    $ kubectl -n kube-system edit cm kuryr-config

-Then modify the kuryr.conf (not the kuryr-cni.conf) to modify the controller configuration regarding the pools.
-After that, to have the new configuration applied you need to restart the kuryr-controller just by killing the existing
+Then modify the kuryr.conf to modify the controller configuration regarding the pools.
+After that, to have the new configuration applied you need to restart the kuryr-controller just by killing the existing pod:
-pod:

 .. code-block:: console